Web scraping

 Risks for schools

 Images can be collected by third parties that schools may not be able to see, identify or stop.
-Scraping images from social media or school websites creates privacy risks and potential harms for children and young people.
+Scraping images from social media or school websites creates privacy risks and potential harms for children and young people and school staff.
 The images may be:

 - used